 The Scandinavian style celebrates the beauty of nature, so indoor plants are a must.
 Low maintenance plants such as spider plants, aloe vera, and philodendron are a lovely addition to the home and of course, purify the air, adding to that calm, clean aesthetic.

 Again, you can get a huge range of affordable house plants from IKEA and for those who aren’t too green-fingered, there’s always imitation plants!
 And if that isn’t enough, our range of botanical-themed posters are perfect for a splash of nature on your walls.

 From floral art to striking geometric prints, our broad range of Black & White Poster Prints has something for every home decor style.
 These prints look great alongside splashes of bright colours from sofas, cushions and other accessories.

 Bring monochrome living room walls to life with quirky wall art that compliments your personality and the room theme.

 For those who prefer a more timeless look, the black and white Bust print will bring a dash of Rome to your living room, or there’s the forever-classic Black Triangles print; guaranteed to add contemporary cool to any monochrome look.

-If you’re seeking something a little more daring to break up the monochrome look, there’s Graffiti art that’s sure to get your guests talking, or our popular Neon prints, which we’re now able to create with custom text so you can have a print that’s completely unique.
+If you’re seeking something a little more daring to break up the monochrome look, there’s Graffiti art that’s sure to get your guests talking, or our popular Neon prints, which we’re now able to create with custom text so you can have a unique print.

-Gallery walls are also a great way to make art the centrepiece of your room.
+Gallery walls are also a great way to make art the centerpiece of your room.
 Check out our post to help get the fundamentals right when assembling your gallery wall.